BPMN AI Agent

 The compose box at the bottom gives you several ways to shape a request:

 • Model — pick the model from the dropdown; for reasoning models a reasoning effort level is shown next to it.
+See Reasoning effort for how to use it to speed up replies.

 • Mode — choose how the agent should act on the request (for example, ask a question about the diagram instead of editing it).